'Fifty Shades' and 'Pixels' among Razzies 'worst film' nominees

-LOS ANGELES (Reuters) - As awards season heats up in Hollywood, the annual Razzies Awards on Wednesday named the year’s worst achievements in film with steamy romance “Fifty Shades of Grey” and Adam Sandler’s video game adventure “Pixels” among the top nominees, while Sylvester Stallone was honored with a redemption.
+LOS ANGELES, Jan 13 (Reuters) - As awards season heats up in Hollywood, the annual Razzies Awards on Wednesday named the year’s worst achievements in film with steamy romance “Fifty Shades of Grey” and Adam Sandler’s video game adventure “Pixels” among the top nominees, while Sylvester Stallone was honored with a redemption.

 “Fifty Shades of Grey,” “Pixels,” sci-fi saga “Jupiter Ascending,” comedy “Paul Blart: Mall Cop 2,” all of which landed six nominations, and superhero “Fantastic 4,” which landed five nods, will compete for the Razzies worst picture award.